 - It is recommended to be generic on social media

 15. What are a risk, vulnerability, and threat?

-Vulnerability means weakness.
+Answer: Vulnerability means weakness.
 It refers to the gap between the protection efforts of a system and the attacker who can exploit the weak points.

-A risk is nothing but a measure that determines the potential loss that would occur if the vulnerability gets exploited.
+Risk is nothing but a measure that determines the potential loss that would occur if the vulnerability gets exploited.

 Threat refers to something that has all the potential to deliver serious damage to the computer systems, networks, and, etc. some of the threats include spyware, key logger, backdoor, and, etc.

 16. DDoS and its mitigation?